taoroalin/go-live-server/readme.md

 ### Options

-- `-host=localhost` Hostname, such as mywebsite.com, 0.0.0.0, or localhost
+- `-host=localhost` Hostname, such as mywebsite.com, 0.0.0.0, or localhost.
 - `-port=9090` Port
-- `-browser=true` Whether to open link in browser on startup (default true)
+- `-browser=true` Whether to open link in browser on startup (default true).
 - `-browser-path`
         relative path to open in browser
 - `-close=true` Whether to close the browser tab when the server closes (default true)
 - `-debounce=0` Time to wait after changes before reloading.
 Use this if it's reloading without all changes.
 This issue happens when a program saves a file multiple times in quick succession.
-- `-reconnect=false` Try to reconnect JS snippet to server if server is stopped and then started again
+- `-reconnect=false` Try to reconnect JS snippet to server if server is stopped and then started again.
-- `-nested=false` Watch nested directories.
+- `-nested=true` Watch nested directories.
 This requires listening to each subdirectory individually, so it won't work on gigantic directories.

 ## Installation